3rd Workshop on Emerging Multimedia Systems (EMS)

 Submissions must be original, unpublished work, and not in submission to other venues.
 Submitted papers must be at most six pages long, including all figures, tables, references, and appendices in two-column 10pt ACM SIGCOMM format.
 All submissions are double-blind, in either of the following two formats:

-1. Short papers: 6 pages, including figures, tables, and any appendices and references.
+1. Research paper: 6 pages, including figures, tables, and any appendices and references.

 2. Lightning paper: 2 pages, with a maximum of one additional page for references only.